Lloyd's Walk For Water

 Ex Northern Territory Deputy Chief Minister

-Come help us pay homage to every "steak"holder:
+Come help us pay homage to every "steak" holder:

 The Australian Horizons Foundation and the Visit Australian Towns Network Inc have partnered with RED INTERNET to create a dynamic social enterprise model and we invite you to join us.

-All hotels are invited to participate in the campaign.
+Hotels are invited to participate in the campaign.
 Why hotels?
 Because hotels are the hubs of our communities since the day they were built.

 The idea behind the campaign is very simple: